Gaussian Splatting SLAM: Method

 \subsection{Gaussian Splatting}

 Our SLAM representation is 3DGS, mapping the scene with a set of anisotropic Gaussians $\gaussians$.
 Each Gaussian $\gaussians^i$ contains optical properties: colour $c^i$ and opacity $\alpha^i$.
 For continuous 3D representation, the mean $\meanW^i$ and covariance $\covW^i$, defined in the world coordinate, represent the Gaussian's position and its ellipsoidal shape.
-For simplicity and speed, in our work we omit the spherical harmonics representing view-dependent radiance.
+We omit the spherical harmonics (SHs) representing view-dependent radiance for simplicity but report the ablation with SHs in the supplementary.
 Since 3DGS uses volume rendering, explicit extraction of the surface is not required.
 Instead, by splatting and blending $\mathcal{N}$ Gaussians, a pixel colour $\mathcal{C}_p$ is synthesised:

 3DGS performs rasterisation, iterating over the Gaussians rather than marching along the camera rays, and hence, free spaces are ignored during rendering.
 During rasterisation, the contributions of $\alpha$ are decayed via a Gaussian function, based on the 2D Gaussian formed by splatting a 3D Gaussian.
 The 3D Gaussians $\mathcal{N}(\meanW, \covW)$ in world coordinates are related to the 2D Gaussians $\mathcal{N}(\meanI, \covI)$ on the image plane through a projective transformation: